 We've switched servers and will be updating the old code over the next couple months, meaning that several things might break.
 Please report issues here

 When partnerships break up, the various members of the former group don't always follow the same career path.
 A Breakup Breakout occurs when one or more members of a dissolved group achieve noteworthy success while other members of the group languish.
 This can cause all sorts of awkwardness, jealousy and resentment amongst the former colleagues.

 It is very common after TV shows end for one cast member to go on to continued success while the others fade into obscurity.
 See also The Band Minus the Face

 , who is remembered, when they are remembered at all, for leaving (or being ejected from) such a partnership, which then goes on to achieve noteworthy success without them.

 open/close all folders

 - Cinnamon Toast Crunch cereal once featured three chefs on the box without much of an identity.
-At some point, two of the chefs were removed and the third was given a name (Wendell) and started playing a much bigger role in ads for the cereal.
+At some point, two of the chefs (apocryphally named Bob and Quello) were removed and the third was given an official name (Wendell) and started playing a much bigger role in ads for the cereal.

 - Rather common in superhero teams:

-- Watchmen, arguably - Dr. Manhattan and the Comedian are government employees with a public presence, while the other former Crimebusters are unemployed, eager to reconnect with their old identities, and, in the case of Rorschach, a vigilante.
+- Watchmen - Dr. Manhattan and the Comedian are government employees with a public presence, while the other former Crimebusters are unemployed, eager to reconnect with their old identities, and, in the case of Rorschach, a vigilante.

 - Spider-Man in the last issue of Amazing Fantasy.
 To the extent he more or less saved the company.